Zeriabo/plant-app/README.md

 [![Product Name Screen Shot](./screenshots/image.png)](./screenshots/image.png) The **Plant Photo App** allows users to capture, store, and view photos of plants in the same screen.
 It features a clean and simple interface for taking plant photos, naming them, and adding optional notes.
 All photos are saved locally and can be accessed from a list view.
- - first user can take a photo by clicking the camera button. then use the plant photo and name it the photo notes is optional then save it by clicking the Save Icon.
+ - first user can take a photo by clicking the camera button.
+Then use the plant photo and name it.
+The photo notes is optional then save it by clicking the Save Icon.
  -  List View: View for browsing  plants.
- - clicking the plant photo will take you to the Details view which you can chang ethe name and add notes or change them
+ - clicking the plant photo will take you to the Details view which you can change the name and add notes or change the Image by takin another photo.
- - then there is setting view which is empty and a Profile view
+ - then there is setting view which is empty and a Profile view also.
  - Above on the right there is Icon to swtich to dark mode and light mode.